natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

             print(f.result())

-The rest of the code has not changed, so you only need to deal with the block which runs ``send_show`` function in threads:
+The rest of the code has not changed, so you only need to understand the block which runs ``send_show`` function in threads:

 .. code:: python